-Teachers welcome the children into the class at the start of the day and doors are usually open at 8:45am and they are available for a brief discussion at the start of the day.
+Teachers welcome the children into the class at the start of the day, doors are opened at 8:45am and they are available for a brief discussion at the start of the day.
 Any more in-depth meetings are referred to the Learning Mentor and/or Headteacher.
 The class teachers supervise the children at home time and again are able to talk with the parents about any issues that have arisen in the school day.
-At the top end of the school, some parents inform staff via a signed consent form, that their child is able to walk home alone.
+At the top end of the school, some parents inform staff via a signed consent form that their child is able to walk home alone.

 Parents of children in the Foundation Stage are given a password that identifies them as the person to pick up a child if someone different to usual is picking up.
 Parents are asked to contact the school if someone new is allowed to collect their child.
-In nursery, anyone under 16 is not allowed to collect a child.
+In nursery, anyone under 16 is not allowed to collect a child unless the school has consent from the child's parent.
 We also have a photograph system in school to assist with collection needs.
 All visitors into the school must sign in and be given a badge, staff all wear tags and ID that allows them into the school building.

-During lunchtimes, the children are kept safe and happy by our team of Lunchtime Welfare Assistants, supervised by our Welfare Supervisor and Learning Mentor.
-These members of staff are clear in their roles and receive regular training in first aid as well as playground games and our SEAL approach.
+During lunchtimes, the children are kept safe and happy by our team of Lunchtime Welfare Assistants, supervised by our Learning Mentor.
+These members of staff are clear in their roles and receive regular training in first aid as well as playground games and our nurturing approach.

-Our SEAL/ PSHE work regularly discusses issues associated with bullying and the children are confident that they can identify and prevent it if necessary.
+Our Jigsaw/ PSHE work regularly discusses issues associated with bullying and the children are confident that they can identify and prevent it if necessary.
 We have an established policy for bullying and fall-outs and the children are aware of the strategies we use.
 The anti-bullying policy is accessible for parents through the school.

-The access gates to the school are locked during the day to ensure that the school grounds are secure.
+The access gates to the school, with the exception of the front gate leading to the main reception, are locked during the day to ensure that the school grounds are secure.
 Our parents are aware of parking arrangements and when the school car park can/can't be used for safety reasons.
 We do make exceptions at times for those families with specific needs.